EricKeenan/SNOWPACK_forcing/README.md

 3. Concatenate and zip individual yearly atmospheric forcing files into a continous time series: `$ bash postprocess.sh`

 ## Remaining things to do
-1. Update absolute paths to relative paths so that this workflow can be used on an arbitrary disk on any machine.
-2. Update workflow so that it can digest an arbitrary climate model.
+1. Update workflow so that it can digest an arbitrary climate model.